daniabib/overweight-dogs/README.md

 # Overweight Dogs Image Classifier

+Here is a [LIVE DEMO](http://ec2-18-234-175-38.compute-1.amazonaws.com:8501/) that you can try.

 A simple example of a PyTorch image classifier to classify images of overweight dogs.
 The model is a pretrained EfficientNet-B0 with a custom classify layer on top.

 The dataset was built scraping Bing Image for terms like "overweight dogs", "obese dogs" and similars.
 I also wrote some scripts to extract frames of videos containing overweighted dogs to achieve a more robust dataset.
 The dataset is composed of 5400 images already randomly split into train, validation, and test folders.
 It can be downloaded here: https://drive.google.com/file/d/1uFDfpyCkMxzdz2Mez5zUBJJHBkh_OJjq/view?usp=sharing

+Just for the sake of completeness (and fun!)
+I added an API call to the AWS Rekognition Label Detection service, so our model is called only when a dog is in the picture.
+That way our application can function as an object detector too.

-A simple Streamlit was built to simplify the use of the model by clients.
+A simple Streamlit frontend was built to simplify the use of the model by clients.
 The model is integrated with FastAPI, and can be accessed on the /prediction endpoint.
 It is already deployable via Docker and has GPU support if needed.

 The application is also already deployable on AWS ECS.